thrld/thrld.github.io/_posts/2016-10-19-a-simple-pitchfork-scraper-(part-3).md

 add_videos_to_playlist(pickle_ids_file, playlistID)
 {% endhighlight %}

 I should say that there are some things I'm not happy with yet.
 I might improve the code a little at a later point.
 However, the function as presented above works and can easily be adapted to different scenarios.
+Here is a [link to the resulting playlist](https://www.youtube.com/watch?v=KkUD6UftGRM&list=PLS3zmQh40iicB1CYdhP6r7hQEDIVzUe_i).

 **Good luck, let me know if you run into any issues or would like anything to be explained in more detail.**